Team & Board

 Brendan Riordan-Butterworth is an ITEGA principal technology consultant.
 He is an independent expert on advertising technology, identity and security and chairs the ITEGA working group on technology.
 Until December, 2018, he was Senior Director of Technical Standards at the Interactive Advertising Bureau, which he joined in 2012.
 He participates in industry working groups and studies at the World Wide Web Consortium (W3C)

-Don Marti is an advisor to Consumer Reports on how “authorized agents” would work under the California Consumer Privacy Act (CCPA).
+Don Marti is an ITEGA technology consultant and advisor.
+He is VP of ecosystem innovation at CafeMedia.
+Earlier, he advised Consumer Reports on how “authorized agents” would work under the California Consumer Privacy Act (CCPA).
 Until April, 2020, he was an open-source strategist at Mozilla.
 Don is the former editor of LinuxWorld.

 Chair, Governance Committee